Disclosure: this site is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 By now, they should be quite comfortable in each other's presence.
 With as little fanfare as possible, remove the physical barrier and let your new cat explore.

 If all goes well, they may be a bit standoffish at first, then move on to coexisting, and possibly becoming friends!

 If there are a few small spats at first, don't panic.
 These usually resolve quickly.

 Maine Coon Nation,

-  We have a four-year old female Maine Coon that we love very much, but she is a nervous cat.
+We have a four-year-old female Maine Coon that we love very much, but she is a nervous kitty.

 What do we do to help the process?
-How likely will it be that our existing cat will be unhappy and how likely is it that she will think of the guinea pig as prey?
+How likely will it be that our resident cat will be unhappy and how likely is it that she will think of the guinea pig as prey?

 I would really appreciate some advice.

 Rani is a very pretty girl!
 It just so happens that we have a guinea pig at our house as well, so this is something I can answer with experience!